Skip to Content

 The French Bakery at the Atwater Market has croissants so crisp on the outside they practically shatter when you pull them apart.

-croissants from premier moisson in montreal
+Croissants from premier moisson in montreal

 At the Complexe des Jardin next our hotel, every day coffee places had respectable croissants, pain au chocolate, palmier, brioche and things with almond or pastry cream that tiny traveler inhaled.